 Certain language is required when prime contractors communicate with subcontractors and when contractors collect voluntary disability self-identification data from applicants and employees.

 Upon request, employers must be able to inform OFCCP of formats used to collect this data.

 Apply the American with Disabilities Amendments Act (ADAAA)

 Passed in 2008, the ADAAA has expanded the definition of disability, thereby including more individuals with disabilities under its protections against discrimination in the workplace and other settings.
 Section 503 calls for employers to review their policies and practices to ensure they are aligned with the ADAAA.
-For more information about the ADAAA, go to Questions and Answers on the Final Rule Implementing the ADA Amendments Act of 2008.
+For more information about the ADAAA, go to the EEOC's Q&A page.

 Content was developed by the Northeast ADA Center, and is based on professional consensus of ADA experts and the ADA National Network.

 The contents of this factsheet were developed under grants from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant numbers 90DP0088 and 90DP0086).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.